 Food cost: €6.70 per person

-Always add 10-15% extra for waste and no-shows.
-If fewer guests show up than expected, you've already purchased and prepared everything.
+Always factor in 10-15% extra for waste and no-shows.
+You've already purchased and prepped everything, regardless of final attendance.

 Staff and labor costs